Helen Stallman

-Helen Margaret Stallman is an Australian scientist, clinical psychologist, educator, and author.

-Stallman is Director of the International Association of University Health and Wellbeing.
+Helen Margaret Stallman is an Australian scientist, clinical psychologist and author.
+She is director of the International Association of University Health and Wellbeing.

 Early life and education

-Stallman earned a Bachelor's degree in Science at University of Southern Queensland, a Bachelor of Psychology (Honours) degree at James Cook University, a Doctor of Clinical Psychology degree at The University of Queensland, a Doctor of Philosophy degree The University of Queensland and a Certificate in Medical Education at The University of Queensland.
+Stallman earned a bachelor's degree in science at the University of Southern Queensland, a Bachelor of Psychology (Honours) degree at James Cook University, a Doctor of Clinical Psychology degree at the University of Queensland, a Doctor of Philosophy degree at the University of Queensland and a Certificate in Medical Education at the University of Queensland.
 She graduated with her daughter, Monique, in 2012.

 Contributions

 University student health and wellbeing

 Stallman is the founding director of the International Association of University Health and Wellbeing.
 She led the developed the first online program to support university student health and wellbeing, thedesk and a tool to obtain valid metrics of student learning outcomes while linking them with just-in-time supports, The Learning Thermometer.
 This was a revolutionary move away from unreliable student satisfaction surveys measures of student success and staff performance.